SonwabileLanga/wildlife_crime_dashaboard_app/README.md

 Contact
 For any inquiries or feedback, feel free to reach out to me at langasonwabile1993@gmail.com.

+How to Use
+Copy the above code into a new file named README.md in your project repository.
+Modify any sections as needed, especially under the Technologies Used if you have a specific database or additional technologies.

 ### How to Use
-1. Copy the above code into a new file named `README.md` in your project repository.
+1. Copy the complete code above into your `README.md` file in your project repository.
-2. Modify any sections as needed, especially under the **Technologies Used** if you have a specific database or additional technologies.
+2. Customize any specific sections as necessary.

 Let me know if you need any more adjustments!